-Trades during can be made in two ways – calls and puts.
-You make a call to buy, mainly, with the expectation that the price of the stocks will rise, and selling a put allows you to give rights to someone else to sell but it does not give the obligation, however, you can restrict loss by using a limit.
+Trades can be made in two ways – calls and puts.
+You make a call to buy, mainly with the expectation that the price of the stocks will rise, and selling a put allows you to give rights to someone else to sell, but it does not give the obligation.
+However, you can restrict loss by using a limit.

 Buy to open can be used for both calls and put.
 It indicates the transaction order where you establish a long or short position where the medium will be immediately debited from your account.

-Beginners assume it is used for long but it can be volatile.
-It offers a flexible opportunity to speculate on value.
+Beginners assume it is used for a long, but it can be volatile.
+As a result, it offers a flexible opportunity to speculate on value.

 There can be situations when you sell at higher rates and then buy at a lower price.

-It can be used for closing a short, or at the time used to sell to collect the premium but it is not the type of low-risk investment option as it can make you vulnerable to huge losses, especially, in conditions when the price moves swiftly in opposite directions.
+It can be used for closing a short or, at the time, used to sell to collect the premium.
+Still, it is not the low-risk investment option as it can make you vulnerable to huge losses, especially when the price moves swiftly in opposite directions.
 It is used when the investors are in net short on a position or when they net credit.

-It represents the types of investing solutions were to gain the underlying security or the on-line commodity trading option, should either increase or fall below the break-even to drive the put.
+It represents the investing solutions to gain the underlying security or the online commodity trading option, which should either increase or fall below the break-even to drive the put.